alephium/www/src/content/news/core-team-interview-series-episode-1-3472f8295af6/index.md

 ---

 #### This concludes the first chapter of three in this series.
-In the next publication we’ll get acquainted with the people responsible for <a href="/news/post/core-team-interview-series-episode-2-bec6e6908d2f" >operations, marketing and communication,</a> followed by <a href="/news/post/core-team-interview-series-episode-3-64b6dacc1459" >the folks building the Node.</a>
+In the next publication we’ll get acquainted with the people responsible for [operations, marketing and communication,](/news/post/core-team-interview-series-episode-2-bec6e6908d2f) followed by [the folks building the Node.](/news/post/core-team-interview-series-episode-3-64b6dacc1459)